 Federal Depository Library Program

 The law library is a selective depository of publications distributed by the United States Government as part of the Federal Depository Library Program.
 Materials are selected that support the general collection priorities of the library and that meet the government information needs of our primary clientele, based on the FDLP’s “Suggested Core Collection for Law Libraries.”
-The library maintains a mostly current, 5-year collection with a few retrospective holdings.
-Most government documents are shelved in the compact shelving, with some heavily-used titles integrated into the library’s general collection.
+The library maintains a mostly electronic collection.
 Access to the library’s holdings is provided through the online catalog and, when applicable, links are included to the electronic version of the titles.

 California Library Depository Act

 The library is also a selective depository law library under the CLDA.
-The library keeps basic legal state documents, which include legislative bills, legislative committee hearings and reports, legislative journals, statutes, administrative reports, the California Code of Regulations, annual reports of state agencies, and other legal materials and general state documents.
-These materials in the Government Documents area of the California collection.
+The library keeps basic legal state documents, which include basic legal documents such as legislative bills, legislative committee hearings and reports, legislative journals, statutes, administrative reports, California Code of Regulations, annual reports of state agencies and other legal materials published by the state.
+Many of these materials are available electronically.
+Print materials are housed in both the Government Documents area and the general collection.